steveklabnik/jujutsu-tutorial/src/customization/configuring-jj.md

 # Configuring `jj`

-Configuration lives in TOML files, and you get at them through `jj config`.
+`jj` stores its configuration in TOML files, and we can work with them through `jj config`.
+Let's start by seeing where they live.

 ## Where settings live

-There are four layers, and later ones win:
+There are four layers.
+Settings later in this list take precedence over earlier
+ones:

 1. built-in defaults
 2. your user config
 3. the repository's config
 4. `--config` on the command line

-Ask `jj` where the files are rather than guessing:
+We can ask `jj` where the files are rather than guessing:

 ```console
 $ jj config path --user